-Here at UniTel Voice, our goal is to help small businesses, startups, and entrepreneurs project a professional image and give a great first impression to callers.
+Here at UniTel Voice, our goal is to help small businesses, startups, and entrepreneurs project a professional image and give a good first impression to callers.
 With that in mind, we’ve whipped up a few great auto attendant script examples and tips (see below) that will help you put your best foot forward.

 Do you have a lot of options, departments or even a story to tell?
 Scrap it.
 Keep your auto attendant script short and sweet.
-Otherwise you are going to lose potential customers and tick off current customers.
+Otherwise, you are going to lose potential customers and tick off current customers.
 Keep it short.
 Really short.
 If your auto attendant is longer than 30 seconds you have a problem.
 Your small business auto attendant is not an IVR.
 Don’t be like AT&T. Don’t be like Comcast.
 Keep it short.

 At UniTel Voice we offer small businesses a virtual PBX phone system with a completely customizable virtual auto attendant.
-And because we realize the important role small business phone service plays in helping companies of all sizes look and sound professional, we not only offer a free voice talent studio, we offer free one on one consultations to help customers write their auto attendant scripts.
+And because we realize the important role small business phone service plays in helping companies of all sizes look and sound professional.
+We not only offer a free voice talent studio, we offer free one-on-one consultations to help customers write their auto attendant scripts.